apache/incubator-devlake-website/docs/09-DeveloperDoc/e2e-test-writing-guide-zn.md

 ![origin_img_v2_c9eaadaa-afbc-4c06-85bc-e78235f7eb3g](https://user-images.githubusercontent.com/3294100/175071987-760c2537-240c-4314-bbd6-1a0cd85ddc0f.jpg)
 However, it is obvious that the escape symbol does not conform to the csv specification, and the data is not successfully exported.
 After adjusting the configuration and manually replacing `\"` with `""`, we get the following result.
 ![image](https://user-images.githubusercontent.com/3294100/175072314-954c6794-3ebd-45bb-98e7-60ddbb5a7da9.png)
 The data field of this file is encoded in base64, so it needs to be decoded manually to a literal amount.
-After successful decode you can use
+After successful decode, you can use it.

 ### MySQL workerbench